fortrabbit/craft-copy/README.md

 ## Trouble shooting

-If you fulfill the system requirements of the plugin the setup is straight forward.
-However, depending on your local setup you may run into errors, those are usually MAMP related and easy to fix.
+The setup is uallay  is straight forward when the [system requirements](#requirements) are fullfilled.
+However, depending on your local setup, you may run into errors.
+May errors are MAMP related and easy to fix:

-### Local MySQL connection error:
+### Local MySQL connection error

 ```
 $ php craft install/plugin copy